Postgraduate student funding

 Alternatively, you could look in the Educational Grants Directory, published annually by the Directory of Social Change.
 Student Advice have a reference copy or check with your local library.

-There are a number of University of Westminster scholarships for prospective students.
-You will need to apply before the start of your course and make sure that you check the eligibility rules, which differ according to the scholarship.
-Visit the University Scholarships webpage for full information.
+There are a number of scholarships.
+In most cases, you must apply before the start of your course.
+Make sure that you check the eligibility rules, which differ according to the scholarship.
+Visit the University Scholarships page for full information.

-If you’ve been classed as a UK Home student, have a look at the Living Expenses Support Scheme (LESS).
+Also, have a look at the Living Expenses Support Scheme (LESS) information.